tbergen1/json-archetypes/README.md

 More on how to contribute [here](https://guides.github.com/activities/contributing-to-open-source/).

 ##F.A.Q.
+###How Is This Different From Schema.org?
+Schema.org is different because their JSON schemas are intended to be used in HTML mark-up for search engines.

+Data Archetype schemas do not have properties that pertain to use cases (e.g., SEO data).
+Instead Data Archetypes contain only properties commonly associated with the content, that help differentiate it from other types of data (e.g., Products have a *price*, Blog Posts have a *title*).

+Data Archetypes are meant to be lean and flexible in all scenarios.
+What use would SEO properties have if the data is being used in a mobile application?
+Attaching properties to the Archetypes for infinite use cases would result in infinite bloat.

+Applications should convert Data Archetypes to Schema.org schemas, if that application deals with HTML mark-up and SEO, leaving the Data Archetype lean so that it can be used simultaneously in other apps.
 ###As a Developer, Data Archetypes are not robust enough for my application and I need to store more data than Data Archetypes can hold (e.g. SEO data).
 What should I do?
 This is the most popular question and rightfully so.
 You want to build a awesome application, but using Data Archetypes feels limiting...